 - If estimated costs were listed, the landlord must provide the receipts or certification within 30 days after the statement showing estimated costs was delivered to the tenant.

-Transfer of the security deposit to a new landlord
+Transfer of the Security Deposit to a New Landlord

-The RLTO also contains specific provisions for the transfer of the security deposit and prepaid rent when the ownership or control of the real estate is transferred.
+Chicago tenants rights law also contains specific provisions for the transfer of the security deposit and prepaid rent when the ownership or control of the real estate is transferred.

 If the real estate is transferred the original landlord is still responsible for the security deposit and unpaid rent unless and until he transfers the deposit to the transferee and provides written notice of the transfer to the tenant.
 The notice must be made within 10 days of the transfer of the deposit and specify the name, business address and phone number of the transferee or his agent.